Skip to main content

 Losing a spouse or life companion is always difficult; there’s no substitute for your one true soulmate.
 It’s even tougher when it happens as a result of preventable misfortune such as medical malpractice.
 The sorrow you feel can greatly affect your mental well-being and even your physical health.
 As with pain and suffering, the dollar value attached to your hardship is totally subjective.
 Let an experienced lawyer from our team decide how much money makes up for your anguish.

 Every victim of medical malpractice should be given proper restitution.
 Determining the specific value to place on such a heart wrenching loss requires expertise.
 Hire a New Brunswick wrongful death lawyer to assess your situation and figure out a value that accurately reflects what you should get.
-At the Law Firm of Law Firm of Edward Blinder, PLLC, we are prepared to take your call.
+At the Law Firm of Edward Blinder, PLLC, we are prepared to take your call.

 What Qualifies as a Wrongful Death Case